4dsoftware/elemcor/README.md

 ## Installation

 ElemCor is packaged using MATLAB compiler.
 Similar to Java application, the software tool requires installation of MATLAB Compiler Runtime (MCR), which is included in the package.
 Double-clicking "MyAppInstaller_web.exe" will initialize the installation.
 After it is complete, one can use ElemCor as an executable by double-clicking "ElemCor.exe" from the download folder.
 The installation requires network connection, but after that the software tool can be used offline.
+MATLAB license is not required to run the software.

 ## Test File